I’m so happy you found me. Originally from Richmond, VA, I now reside in St. Louis, MO with my husband, son and daughter.

 I absolutely love food.
 My earliest memories are being in the kitchen with my mom: baking cookies, rolling pasta, and trying new recipes that she wrote down earlier that afternoon while watching The Frugal Gourmet.
 Decades later and my happy place is still in the kitchen, this time with my own babes on the counter.

-You’ll see nutrition information on some of the recipes (because enough of you have asked for it) but my philosophy around cooking has nothing to do with numbers.
+You’ll see nutrition information on some of my recipes (because enough of you have asked for it) but my philosophy around cooking has nothing to do with numbers.
 Instead, I focus on eating lots of plant foods with a little dairy or egg occasionally thrown in.
-I first became a vegetarian back in high school, then started and stopped until grad school where I experimented with veganism for a few years.
+I first became a vegetarian back in high school, then stopped and restarted a few times until grad school where I experimented with veganism for a few years.
 Now, I consider myself to be predominantly plant-based; I eat a lot of plants and I occasionally eat animal products.
 This way of eating brings me the most peace with food and it’s the type of recipes that you’ll see here.

 I wrote an Italian cookbook in 2016, which felt like a full circle moment from the days of learning how to cut gnocchi in my mom’s kitchen.
 That book embodies the way I feel about food and nutrition; it’s filled with simple, whole-food focused meals that include many vegetables with a healthy serving of grains.
 Because, no matter what Instagram tells you, grains are not the enemy.
 I pinkie-promise.

 My kids light up my life and my mission to do more.
 Shortly after my son’s birth, I co-founded Plant-Based Juniors; a resource for parents who want to raise healthy, conscious babes.
-You can find more over on our Instagram page and website, including our Predominantly Plant-Based Pregnancy Guide and First Bites, a guide to introducing solids.
+You can find more over on our Instagram page and website, including our Predominantly Plant-Based Pregnancy Guide, Nut-Free Ebook, Batch Cook Ebook and First Bites, a guide to introducing solids.
+Our bestselling book, The Plant-Based Baby + Toddler was released May 18, 2021.

-When I’m not cooking, photographing or writing, you can find me chasing a toddler, stealing kisses from my newborn, reading, traveling and eating tacos with my husband.
+When I’m not cooking, photographing or writing, you can find me chasing my kids, stealing kisses during story time, traveling and eating tacos with my husband.
 I love history and science and am absolutely terrible at math.
 My heart is always at a beach somewhere, even though I live smack dab in the middle of the country.